bookofproofs/bookofproofs.github.io/_sources/history/20th-century/robertson.md

 * Before we move on to discuss the area for which Robertson is rightly most famed, namely for his work on general relativity and cosmology, we complete the description of his academic career.
 * Princeton tried to counter the offer with inducements for him to remain there but Robertson had been very happy at Caltech before and the chance to return greatly appealed to him.
 * Applying his mathematical skills to cosmology had been an interest of Robertson's from early in his career as the paper On relativistic cosmology (1928) shows.
+* These Robertson-Walker cosmological spaces are still fundamental; A G Walker rediscovered them in 1936 ...
 * In three papers entitled Kinematic and world structure  published in 1935 and 1936 Robertson looked at Milne's theory and Einstein's theory of gravitation and their respective application to cosmology, arguing strongly that Milne's objections to Einstein's theory are not valid.
 * After moving from Princeton to Caltech, Robertson's interests became somewhat more directed towards astronomy.
 * The Poynting-Robertson effect is so named for Robertson's paper Dynamical effects of radiation in the solar system  in which he studied the behaviour of a moving body, subject to the laws of general relativity, which is absorbing and re-emitting solar radiation.